forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ```
 2. Select **SFDX: Open Default Org** to log into your org.
-3. Navigate to **Setup:Lightning Components** to confirm that a new lightning component named `newCBComponent` is now available in your org.
+3. Navigate to **Setup:Lightning Components** to confirm that a new Lightning Web Component named `newCBComponent` is now available in your org.

 Congratulations on successfully creating and deploying a new Lightning Web Component.